We're proud of our exceptional record for high quality care. For more information on quality scores, see

 Quality and Safety at UC San Diego Health.

-- In May 2017, we earned the Get With The Guidelines – Stroke Gold Plus Quality Achievement Award from the American Heart Association/American Stroke Association.
-We were also listed on its Target: Stroke Elite Plus Honor Roll.
+- We have earned the Get With The Guidelines – Stroke Gold Plus Quality Achievement Award from the American Heart Association/American Stroke Association.
+We are also listed on its Target: Stroke Elite Plus Honor Roll.
 Both distinctions recognize our commitment to saving the lives of stroke patients.

 - Earning a Gold Seal from The Joint Commission signifies the highest level of quality care for our patients.
 Our Gold Seal Advanced Certification programs include our Comprehensive Stroke Center and Ventricular Assist Device program.